marmelab/ra-auth-cognito/README.md

 -   Signing in with `user` will only grant the `user` role permissions
 -   Signing in with `admin` will grant full `admin` role permissions, allowing for instance to see the 'Users' resource in the main menu

-Feel free to play around with this demo, along with the Auth0 config, to understand better how it works!
+Feel free to play around with this demo, along with the Cognito config, to understand better how it works!

 ## License